tristanjuricek/knockoff/src/main/markdown/30-Implementation/10-Parsing/12-Chunk_Types.markdown

     case class IndentedChunk( val content : String ) extends Chunk {

       lazy val lines = io.Source.fromString( content ).getLines.toList

+      lazy val shiftedLines = lines.map{ line =>
+        """^[ ]{4}|^\t""".r.replaceAllIn( line, "" )
+      }

+      lazy val shiftedContent = shiftedLines.mkString("\n") + "\n"

       /**
         If the block before is a list, we append this to the end of that list.
-        Otherwise, append it as a new block item.
+        Otherwise, append it as a new code block.
+Two code blocks will get combined here (because it's common to have an empty line not be indented in many editors).
+Appending to the end of a list means that we strip out the first indent and reparse things.
       */
       def appendNewBlock(
         list     : ListBuffer[ Block ],